 Figure 2.
 Spreads formed with PERF scores.
 The figure plots estimated alphas (top panels) and their t-statistics (bottom panels) for long-short spreads formed using lagged PERF scores.
 The long (short) leg is the value-weighted portfolio of stocks in the bottom (top) 30% of PERF scores, which are lagged from 1 month (year 0) up to 120 months (year 10).
 The PERF percentiles and spreads are constructed separately within three segments based on (lagged) market capitalization: large (left panels), medium(middle panels), and small (right panels), with the NYSE's 70th and 20th percentiles used as breakpoints.
-Alphas are computed with respect to four pricing models: CAPM, FF3, FF5, and Q4.
+Alphas are computed with respect to six pricing models: CAPM, FF3, FF5, Q4, and CAPM+BAB.
+"BAB" denotes the betting-against-beta factor of Frazzini and Pedersen (2014).
 The lower subpanels include reference lines at t-statistics of ± 1.65 and ± 1.96 .
 The sample period is from 1/1968 to 12/2018.

 Figure 3.
 Spreads formed with MGMT scores.
 The figure plots estimated alphas (top panels) and their t-statistics (bottom panels) for long-short spreads formed using lagged MGMT scores.
 The long (short) leg is the value-weighted portfolio of stocks in the bottom (top) 30% of PERF scores, which are lagged from 1 month (year 0) up to 120 months (year 10).
 The MGMT percentiles and spreads are constructed separately within three segments based on (lagged) market capitalization: large (left panels), medium (middle panels), and small (right panels), with the NYSE's 70th and 20th percentiles used as breakpoints.
-Alphas are computed with respect to four pricing models: CAPM, FF3, FF5, and Q4.
+Alphas are computed with respect to six pricing models: CAPM, FF3, FF5, Q4, and CAPM+BAB.
+"BAB" denotes the betting-against-beta factor of Frazzini and Pedersen (2014).
 The lower subpanels include reference lines at t-statistics of ± 1.65 and ± 1.96 .
 The sample period is from 1/1968 to 12/2018.

 Figure 4.
 Spreads formed with PERF and MGMT scores among mega-caps.
 The figure plots estimated alphas (top panels) and their t-statistics (bottom panels) for long-short spreads formed using lagged PERF scores (left panels) and MGMT scores (right panels).
 The long (short) leg is the value-weighted portfolio of stocks in the bottom (top) 30% of scores, which are lagged from 1 month (year 0) up to 120 months (year 10).
 The percentiles and spreads are constructed within the sample of mega-cap stocks, consisting of the largest 200 stocks ranked by their most recent market capitalization.
-Alphas are computed with respect to four pricing models: CAPM, FF3, FF5, and Q4.
+Alphas are computed with respect to six pricing models: CAPM, FF3, FF5, Q4, and CAPM+BAB.
+"BAB" denotes the betting-against-beta factor of Frazzini and Pedersen (2014).
 The lower subpanels include reference lines at t-statistics of ± 1.65 and ± 1.96 .
 The sample period is from 1/1968 to 12/2018.